traviskaufman/continuum/README.md

 # Continuum - A JavaScript Virtual Machine Built in JavaScript

 Continuum is a JavaScript virtual machine built in JavaScript.
 It assembles bytecode from sourcecode and executes it an ES6 runtime environment.
-The code of the VM is written in ES3 level JavaScript, which means it can run in browsers as old as IE6. (though currently it's only been tested in IE9+ and there's probably some kinks to work out in older IE's).
+The code of the VM is written in ES3 level JavaScript, which means it can run in browsers as old as IE6. (though currently it's only regularly tested in IE8+ and there's probably some kinks to work out in older IE's).

 *ES6 is still an unfinished specification and is still a moving target*